Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

 ## Conflicting Appointments (medium)
 https://leetcode.com/problems/meeting-rooms/

-> Given an array of intervals representing ‘N’ appointments, find out if a person can <b>attend all the appointments</b>.
+> Given an array of intervals representing`N` appointments, find out if a person can <b>attend all the appointments</b>.

 The problem follows the <b>Merge Intervals</b> pattern.
-We can sort all the intervals by start time and then check if any two intervals overlap.
+We can sort all the intervals by `startTime` and then check if any two intervals overlap.
 A person will not be able to attend all appointments if any two appointments overlap.
 ````js
 function canAttendAllAppointments(appointmentTimes) {
   //sort intervals by start time